 David Prentice has been the CEO of Brookside Energy Limited (ASX:BRK) since 2004.
 This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
-Next, we'll consider growth that the business demonstrates.
+After that, we will consider the growth in the business.
 Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
 The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does David Prentice's Compensation Compare With Similar Sized Companies?

-Our data indicates that Brookside Energy Limited is worth AU$13m, and total annual CEO compensation is AU$255k.
-(This is based on the year to December 2017).
-We think total compensation is more important but we note that the CEO salary is lower, at AU$175k.
-We took a group of companies with market capitalizations below AU$285m, and calculated the median CEO total compensation to be AU$354k.
+Our data indicates that Brookside Energy Limited is worth AU$9.0m, and total annual CEO compensation was reported as AU$180k for the year to December 2018.
+Notably, the salary of AU$180k is the vast majority of the CEO compensation.
+We looked at a group of companies with market capitalizations under AU$292m, and the median CEO total compensation was AU$376k.